SUPER SWIV

 ( SNSP-WV-XXX )

 Super SWIV is a vertical shooter by Sales Curve (aka SCI Games).
-A secret organization has stolen military weapons and machines accross the globe and they have now regrouped and are ready to strike.
-The player is sent to infiltrate the enemy's base to destroy it from the inside and annihilate their power core.
-Two vehicules can be controlled (or paired in the two simultaneous player mode) to elimitate the threat and possibly save the world.
-The Jeep can fire in any directions but can be obstructed by ground obstacles.
+A secret organization has stolen military weapons and machines across the globe, and they have now regrouped and are ready to strike.
+The player is sent to infiltrate the enemy's base to destroy it from the inside, and annihilate their power core.
+Two vehicles can be controlled (or paired in the two simultaneous player mode) to eliminate the threat and possibly save the world.
+The Jeep can fire in any directions but can become obstructed by ground obstacles.
 The vehicle can however jump over objects and gaps giving it a chance to maneuver its way though storms of bullets and hazards.
-The Helicopter is a lot more straight forward and can only fire ahead but features a contemptuous air superiority.
+The Helicopter is a lot more straight forward and can only fire ahead, but it features a contemptuous air superiority.
 Four weapons are available throughout the game and can be selected at any time as long as they were previously picked up - they are usually hidden inside large metallic crates and spread out in the air when cracked open.
 They range from fast missiles, flamethrower, laser beam and spread gun.
 Other items such as the protective force-field can also be collected along the way.

 Related